 - Tropical Storms – Tropical storms may occur from June-Nov.
 When these events happen, the station may be closed to access.

 Impacts from Wildlife/Insects

 OSBS has several species of wildlife that need to be respected.
-There are four venomous species of snakes that can be found onsite, Eastern diamondback rattlesnake, Dusky pigmy rattlesnake, Cottonmouth snake, and the Coral snake.
+There are four venomous species of snakes that can be found onsite: Eastern diamondback rattlesnake, Dusky pigmy rattlesnake, Cottonmouth snake, and the Coral snake.
 American alligators frequent most medium to large lakes at the Station.
 Wild hogs occur and can mainly be found in the wetland areas.
 Biting & stinging insects are plentiful.
 Ticks and chiggers cause the most discomfort in the summer and dissipate during the winter months.

 Prescribed Fires & Wildfire

 - Prescribed Fires - OSBS conducts frequent prescribed fires from late December through early August.
-Notifications of when and where these burns occur are sent out on the stations Listerv as well as posted at the entrance gate’s check stations.
+Notifications of when and where these burns occur are sent out on the stations Listserv as well as posted at the entrance gate’s check stations.
 Roads surrounding burn units are closed to OSBS users during fire operations.